Dillingham, Alaska: History

-In 1918 and 1919, the global Spanish influenza pandemic struck Bristol Bay and left no more than 500 survivors around Dillingham.
-A hospital and orphanage were established in Kanakanak after the epidemic, 6 mi south of downtown Dillingham.
-An Indian Health Service hospital operated by the Bristol Bay Area Health Corporation remains at Kanakanak.
+In 1918 and 1919, the global Spanish flu pandemic struck Bristol Bay, leaving no more than 500 survivors around Dillingham.
+A hospital and orphanage was established in Kanakanak after the epidemic, 6 mi south of downtown Dillingham.
+An Indian Health Service hospital, operated by the Bristol Bay Area Health Corporation, remains at Kanakanak.

 The Dillingham News, the first local newspaper, was published in 1947 by the Dillingham Volunteer Fire Department as a way to attract new members.
 It was soon succeeded by the Beacon of Dillingham, a newspaper closely aligned by the unions of resident fishermen and cannery workers.
 Both were simple mimeograph editions.

-In 1951, powerboats were first allowed to replace sailboats used by fishermen in the Bristol Bay salmon fishery.
+In 1951, powerboats were first allowed to replace the sailboats used by fishermen in the Bristol Bay salmon fishery.

 The City of Dillingham incorporated as a first class municipality in 1963.

 In 1974, the first regional AM radio station for the Bristol Bay region was built by the Dillingham City School District under an educational grant.
 With the call letters KDLG and operating at 670 kHz, the station continues to provide education, entertainment, and important safety information to the fishing fleet and the surrounding communities.
 It is part of the National Public Radio (NPR) and Alaska Public Radio (APRN) networks.

 Present-day industries around Dillingham are commercial salmon and herring fishing, seafood processing, sport fishing, government-related jobs and tourism.

-Dillingham attracted national attention in 2006 when the City of Dillingham installed 80 cameras at city-owned facilities such as the dock, harbor and police station, funded by a Department of Homeland Security grant.
-The city justified them by stating that they enhanced the ability to monitor and enforcement at those facilities.
-Many criticized the project as an infringement on privacy and also that the funds were intended for national rather than local public safety issues.
+Dillingham attracted national attention in 2006, when it installed 80 cameras at city-owned facilities and locations, such as the docks, harbor and police station, all funded by a Department of Homeland Security grant.
+The city justified the cameras by stating that they enhanced the ability to monitor and enforce security measures at those properties.
+Many criticized the project as an infringement on privacy, and also were critical that the funds were intended for national, rather than local, public safety issues.
 After spirited public debate, locally and nationally, the community held a referendum vote on the system on October 12, 2006, resulting in a rejection of the anti-camera initiative by a vote of 370 to 235.

 On August 9, 2010, a DHC-3T Texas Turbine Otter crashed near Dillingham due to fog and reduced visibility.
 Former President Pro Tempore and Senator Ted Stevens was among the five killed aboard the plane.
 There were four survivors, including former NASA Administrator and EADS executive Sean O'Keefe.

-On September 2, 2015, President Obama visited Dillingham as a part of his trip around Alaska to call attention to climate change.
+On September 2, 2015, President Barack Obama visited Dillingham, as a part of his second-term trip around Alaska to call attention to climate change.